 Hotel Manager's Picks

-Happy New Year!
-I hope you and your friends and family have a wonderful start to 2018!
-January is a great time to visit San Francisco - average high temperatures are 59-55 degrees and cool to 48-44 degrees at night.
-We recommend dressing in layers when out and about to stay comfortable in our variety of micro-climates.
-Also, the winter months generally have fewer crowds than summer and fall which makes for a very relaxing getaway.
+February is for you and your favorite valentine – romantic San Francisco is the perfect place to visit during Valentine’s month!
+Average high temperatures in February are 63-58 degrees and cool to 50-45 degrees at night - we recommend dressing in layers when out and about to stay comfortable in our variety of micro-climates.
+Also, in February there are generally fewer crowds than summer and fall which makes for a very relaxing (and romantic!) getaway.

 Here are my picks to make your trip to San Francisco unique and fun-filled.
 Be sure to visit our Things To Do page on this website for some of the more popular attractions.
 Our concierge staff is also a great resource for preplanning.
 They can be reached at firstname.lastname@example.org.